Acetylcholinesterase inhibitor: Organophosphates

-Organophosphates like TEPP and sarin inhibit cholinesterases, enzymes that hydrolyze the neurotransmitter acetylcholine.
+Organophosphates like tetraethyl pyrophosphate (TEPP) and sarin inhibit cholinesterases, enzymes that hydrolyze the neurotransmitter acetylcholine.

 The active centre of cholinesterases feature two important sites, namely the anionic site and the esteratic site.
 After the binding of acetylcholine to the anionic site of the cholinesterase, the acetyl group of acetylcholine can bind to the esteratic site.
 Important amino acid residues in the esteratic site are a glutamate, a histidine, and a serine.
 These residues mediate the hydrolysis of the acetylcholine.

 At the esteratic site the acetylcholine is cleaved, which results in a free choline moiety and an acetylated cholinesterase.
 This acetylated state requires hydrolysis to regenerate itself.

 Inhibitors like TEPP modify the serine residue in the esteratic site of the cholinesterase.

 This phosphorylation inhibits the binding of the acetyl group of the acetylcholine to the esteratic site of the cholinesterase.
 Because the acetyl group can't bind the cholinesterase, the acetylcholine can't be cleaved.
 Therefore, the acetylcholine will remain intact and will accumulate in the synapses.
 This results in continuous activation of acetylcholine receptors, which leads to the acute symptoms of TEPP poisoning.
 The phosphorylation of cholinesterase by TEPP (or any other organophosphate) is irreversible.
 This makes the inhibition of the cholinesterase permanent.